 Booking your driving test after lockdown?
 Here’s what you need to know

-If you booked a driving test that was cancelled due to COVID-19 lockdown rules then you are now able to reschedule this as bookings re-opened on Monday 14 September.
+If you booked a driving test that was cancelled due to most recent COVID-19 lockdown rules then you are now able to reschedule this as booking is now open on the DVLA website.

 The rules which apply to driving lessons will still apply during your test and you can read more about this in our blog “Returning to driving lessons after lockdown”.

 As with lessons, the car used in your test will be cleaned before each outing and the examiner will use anti-viral wipes to clean points of contact such door handles and steering wheels.

 You should not arrive for your driving test more than five minutes before your appointed slot.
 The waiting room in the driving test centre will be closed to help prevent the spread of COVID-19.

 The DVLA have introduced additional social distancing measures and safety precautions, including: